 The steps for running Fleet Server on our hosted Elasticsearch Service on Elastic Cloud are different from the steps for running it as self-managed.

-Elastic Cloud runs a hosted version of Fleet Server.
+Elastic Cloud runs a hosted version of Integrations Server that includes Fleet Server.
 No extra setup is required unless you want to scale your deployment.

-To confirm that Fleet Server is available in your deployment:
+To confirm that an Integrations Server is available in your deployment:

-- Under Agent policy, look for Elastic Cloud agent policy — Fleet Server is the agent enrolled in the Elastic Cloud agent policy.
-This policy is managed by Elastic Cloud.
-You cannot modify it.
+- On the Agents tab, look for the Elastic Cloud agent policy.
+This policy is managed by Elastic Cloud, and contains a Fleet Server integration and an Elastic APM integration.
+You cannot modify the policy.
 Confirm that the agent status is Healthy.

-Don’t see the Fleet Server agent?
-Make sure your deployment includes an APM & Fleet node.
-This node is required to use Fleet Server.
+Don’t see the agent?
+Make sure your deployment includes an Integrations Server instance.
+This instance is required to use Fleet.

 You can install only a single Elastic Agent per host, which means you cannot run Fleet Server and another Elastic Agent on the same host unless you deploy a containerized Fleet Server.

-URLs Elastic Agents will use to connect to Fleet Server.
+Under Fleet Server hosts, click Edit hosts and specify one or more host URLs your Elastic Agents will use to connect to Fleet Server.
 For example,

 - Save and apply the settings.